Blogs

 Carl O'Boyle BSc MRICS FCIOB MFPWS

-Under the Party Wall etc. Act 1996, the requirement to serve notices depends on the nature of the works and whether they fall within the…
+Under the Party Wall etc. Act 1996, the requirement to serve notices depends on the nature of the works and whether they fall within the scope of the…

 view more »